ondrejfuhrer/fuhrer.cz/_posts/2018-07-01-https-is-easy.md

 ## What is HTTPS
 [HTTPS](https://en.wikipedia.org/wiki/HTTPS) is a secure version of [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) which is the protocol used to transfer data on the web.
 As the [HTTPS](https://en.wikipedia.org/wiki/HTTPS) version is secure, it uses certificates to encrypt data in the transfer.
 That means no one can read and understand the data travelling between your device (laptop, smart phone, etc) and the server the site you're visiting is running on.

-## Why HTTPS
-There is a wide adoption in using HTTPS

 ## Quick HTTPS setup
 Please visit [httpsiseasy.com](https://www.httpsiseasy.com) for more detailed steps.
 For a quick overview, those are the steps: